The Boostless Bootstrap and BCFW Momentum Shifts: Introduction

 Given such spectacular success, attention has recently turned to applying similar methods to spatial correlation functions which are the fundamental observables in cosmology, see \cite{Arkani-Hamed:2018kmz,Baumann:2019oyu,Arkani-Hamed:2015bza,Sleight:2019mgd,Sleight:2019hfp,Baumann:2020dch,Green:2020ebl,Mata:2012bx,Ghosh:2014kba,Kundu:2014gxa,Arkani-Hamed:2017fdk,Arkani-Hamed:2018bjr,Benincasa:2018ssx,Benincasa:2019vqr,Hillman:2019wgh,Benincasa:2020aoj,COT} and references therein.
 These cosmological correlators live on the late-time boundary of an approximate de Sitter spacetime and encode details about the bulk spacetime through their dependence on spatial momenta.
 A key ingredient in this cosmological bootstrap is the fact that correlators contain flat-space scattering amplitudes in the residues of their total-energy poles \cite{Maldacena:2011nz,Raju:2012zr} (for a detailed proof see \cite{COT}).
 These amplitudes form part of the theoretical data required to bootstrap the corresponding correlators, and therefore the cosmological bootstrap programme requires us to have a solid understanding of flat-space scattering amplitudes. \\

 Much effort has so far focused on correlators fixed by de Sitter symmetries (or conformal symmetries on the boundary).
 Intuitively, taking the cosmological bootstrap programme beyond exact de Sitter symmetries in order to construct inflationary correlators, requires taking the $S$-matrix bootstrap beyond exact Poincar\'{e} symmetries.
 Motivated by this, a recent paper \cite{PSS} derived the singular parts of tree-level four-particle amplitudes where the free propagators are assumed to be massless and Poincar\'{e} invariant, i.e. all dispersion relations are linear with each particle propagating at the same speed, but with interactions that are allowed to break Lorentz boosts.
+The breaking of Lorentz boosts was assumed to enter only through time derivatives, with the fields being Lorentz-covariant tensors.
 Within this set-up, analytically continued three-particle amplitudes are fixed by the helicities of the external particles up to an almost arbitrary function of their energies and these functions are then constrained by demanding consistent factorisation, but without making use of BCFW shifts.
 The most interesting results from this \textit{boostless bootstrap} are \cite{PSS}: \begin{itemize} \item When there is a graviton in the spectrum, all three-particle interactions must reduce to their Poincar\'{e} invariant form, even those that do not involve the graviton itself\footnote{Related results based on field-theoretic methods have been derived in \cite{Emergent1,Emergent2,Emergent3}.
 See also \cite{SoftGravitons} where Lorentz boosts arise in the presence of soft gravitons.}.
 Universal coupling of gravity to all other particles is then recovered. \item Low-energy self-interactions of a photon must vanish.
 The leading allowed operator has six derivatives and is therefore mass dimension-$9$. \item There exists at least one large class of boost-breaking theories involving scalars, spin-$1/2$ fermions and photons (\textit{boost-breaking massless QED}).
 The corresponding Lagrangians contain generalised, boost-breaking gauge redundancies. \end{itemize}